blindi0815/Tarstats-pp/README.md

 The project is inspired by https://github.com/isotopp/tarstats by @github/isotopp and the Twitter thread https://twitter.com/isotopp/status/1489549907841146882

+### Limitations
+This tool works on standard .tar files as well on tarfiles compressed by GNU zip.
+Other compression methods are not supported.
+This does not yet parse tarballs inside a tarball.

 ## Prerequisites
 Building this requires a version of zlib (http://zlib.net) on the target system.
 Common Linux distributions include zlib, yet the dev portions might be missing and have to installed first.
 In case of Ubuntu `zlib1g-dev`.
 Consult the provider of the distribution of your choice.